bgdcc/p_gen_tool/README.md

 A command-line password manager using GPG encryption for secure local storage.
 This is a prototype project done strictly for educational purposes, and should not be used in production.
 All passwords and/or passwords which may appear in this document are used only for demonstration purposes and have no real usage.

-The program uses a Python backend, in combination with SQLite, utilized for password storage.
+The program uses a Python backend, in combination with SQLite, meant for storage of login information pertaining to multiple services.

 ## Usage